Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

 As illustrated in Table~\ref{table:epsilon-vs-accuracy} and Fig.~\ref{fig:dp-accuracy-comparison}, the extended epsilon range reveals clear practical thresholds for input perturbation viability.
-For Random Forest with Laplace noise, accuracy increases monotonically from 24.3\% at $\varepsilon=0.5$ to 85.5\% at $\varepsilon=10.0$, demonstrating consistent epsilon-accuracy correlation.
-The critical transition occurs at $\varepsilon \geq 5.0$, where accuracy crosses 80\% (entering the green $\geq$90\% baseline zone in Fig.~\ref{fig:dp-accuracy-comparison}).
-Logistic Regression exhibits similar behavior with Laplace noise: 57.0\% at $\varepsilon=0.5$ to 85.7\% at $\varepsilon=10.0$, achieving practical utility ($>$80\%) at $\varepsilon \geq 5.0$.
-Naive Bayes shows delayed recovery, remaining at 75.7\% (majority-class prediction) until $\varepsilon=3.0$, then increasing to 82.5\% at $\varepsilon=10.0$, indicating higher noise sensitivity due to distributional parameter estimation.
-K-Means displays non-monotonic patterns (24.3-73.1\% for $\varepsilon \in \{0.5, 3.0\}$, then decreasing to 57.0-68.7\% at $\varepsilon=10.0$), reflecting fundamental instability of centroid-based clustering under data perturbation.
+For Random Forest with Laplace noise, mean accuracy increases from 57.6$\pm$20.3\% at $\varepsilon=0.5$ to 83.2$\pm$1.9\% at $\varepsilon=10.0$, with variance decreasing substantially as the privacy budget increases.
+The critical transition occurs at $\varepsilon \geq 2.0$, where accuracy stabilises above 79\% with std $<$2\%.
+Logistic Regression exhibits the most consistent Laplace performance: 63.2$\pm$8.3\% at $\varepsilon=0.5$ to 83.6$\pm$0.7\% at $\varepsilon=10.0$, achieving practical utility ($>$80\%) at $\varepsilon \geq 5.0$.
+Naive Bayes displays high variance at low $\varepsilon$ (std: 25--28\%), reflecting sensitivity to noise in distributional parameter estimation, before stabilising at 80.0$\pm$2.6\% by $\varepsilon=10.0$.
+K-Means shows persistent instability across all epsilon values, with standard deviations of 1--23\% reflecting fundamental limitations of centroid-based clustering under input perturbation.

 These results establish $\varepsilon \geq 5.0$ as the practical epsilon threshold for input perturbation on healthcare datasets of this scale ($\sim$800 training samples, 23 features).
-At this threshold, supervised algorithms achieve 82-84\% accuracy (97-99\% baseline retention), balancing moderate privacy protection with high analytical utility suitable for population-level clinical research and regulatory reporting.
+At this threshold, supervised algorithms achieve 80--81\% accuracy (94--96\% baseline retention), balancing moderate privacy protection with high analytical utility suitable for population-level clinical research and regulatory reporting.